General Processing Policy

 By accepting the financial aid award offered, students certify they have read and understand the terms and conditions outlined on this page.
 Acceptance also gives AUM authorization to credit to the student's account any allowable funds for tuition, fees, room, board, and minor institutional charges resulting from enrollment at AUM.

 Students that withdrawal from one or more courses after financial aid has disbursed are subject to have their aid cancelled or reduced if prior to the census date.
-Withdrawing from all courses prior to completing 60% of the term will result in Return of Title IV Funds calculation.
+Withdrawing from all courses prior to completing 60% of the term will result in Return to Title IV Funds calculation.
 Withdrawing from one or more courses, but not withdrawing from all courses prior to the start of the 2nd half term session will result in a reduction or cancellation of Pell Grant, ACG, and Smart Grant funds.
-Contact the Financial Aid Office prior to withdrawing from class to determine the results of the withdrawal.
+Contact the Office of Financial Aid prior to withdrawing from class to determine the results of the withdrawal.

 Financial Aid Census Date Disbursement Policy